 Blaise Castle House Museum & Estate

-St Andrews Park
+St Andrews Park, Bristol

-St Andrews is a landscaped Victorian park fringed by pretty houses and the place to go on a hot, sunny summer’s day in Bristol, thanks largely to its huge paddling pool.
-This fenced in mini-lido heaves with splashing children as soon as school is out if there’s a hot fiery object in the English sky.
-There’s a lovely play area with a large sand pit (bring a bucket and spade!) and the all the usual favourites.
+There’s a lovely kids play area with a large sand pit (bring a bucket and spade!) and all the usual favourites.
 Refreshment-wise, a little kiosk sits at the centre of the park selling great coffee and ice creams with a few tables and chairs dotted around, although sadly it’s future is currently in the balance.

 Address: BS6 5AX

-Canford Park
+Canford Park Bristol, Westbury-on-Trym

 Address: 67 Canford Ln, Bristol BS9 3NX

-Address: Redland Grove, Redland, Bristol BS6 6AG
+Address: Redland Grove, BS6 6AG

-Parking: Residents parking exists in the area, look for the pay and display machines for public parking spots.
+Parking: Residents’ parking exists in the area, look for the pay-and-display machines for public parking spots.

 Montpelier Park